pietmau/MVP-Rx-Dagger-2/Retro.md

 They subscribe in onResume() and unscubscribe in onPause() to avoid leaks.
 The requests to the StarWars api are cached using the Observable.cache() operator.

-But we need to store the cached requests themselves so that they survive config changes:
+But we need to store the cached requests themselves so that they survive config changes, otherwise there would be no benefit in caching.
-I decided to store them in the application class
+I decided to store them in the application class.